preligens-lab/textnoisr/docs/swap_unbiasing.md

 In natural language, our assumption that two consecutive characters are always different is not always true.
 To take this into account, we have to introduce a small multiplicative coefficient to the probability $p$.

-For english language, we computed this correction factor to be approximately 1.0655, which is the default in `textnoisr`.
+For English language, we computed this correction factor to be approximately 1.052, which is the default in `textnoisr`.

 *[Character Error Rate]: (=CER) A metric that quantify how noisy is a text.
 It is number of insert, delete and substitute errors, divided by the total number of characters.